11 Easy Mother’s Day Crafts She’ll Love

-This bright and colorful craft will bring cheer to any mom on Mother’s Day, and is easy enough to do with little ones.
+This bright and colorful craft will bring cheer to any mom on Mother’s Day, and it’s easy enough to do with little ones.
 Cut a paper plate in half and paint the back side yellow.
-Let dry, then use glue to attach paper triangles to the rim of the paper plate to create sun rays.
+Let dry.
+Then use glue to attach paper triangles to the rim of the paper plate to create sun rays.
 For the rainbow, tape crepe paper streamers to the bottom of the sun.
 Find more kid-friendly crafts for spring.

 Message Board for Mom

 This homemade message board can be a place for Mom to display her favorite mementos.
 Start with a round wood board.
 Paint the board with two coats of satin latex paint (or any paint of your choice).

 After the paint dries, get crafty.
 Use ribbon, twine and pushpins in an assortment of colors.
 Secure the ribbons and twine to the back of the board using a hot glue gun, and use a hammer to place the pushpins.
 Finish with two hooks on the back and a ribbon to hang.
 Now you can leave Mom a special note!